Non-Abelian Topological Order and Anyons on a Trapped-Ion Processor: The model

 \section{The model}

-Our goal is to prepare and control eigenstates of a Hamiltonian of qubits arranged on the kagome lattice giving rise to non-Abelian topological order \cite{yoshida_topological_2016}:
+Our goal is to prepare and control eigenstates of a Hamiltonian of qubits arranged on a periodic kagome lattice giving rise to non-Abelian topological order \cite{yoshida_topological_2016}:

 The 12-body star operator $A_s = \prod_{i=1}^6 CZ_{i,i+1} X^{\otimes 6}$ and 3-body triangle operator $B_t = Z^{\otimes 3}$ are shown in Fig.~\ref{fig_overview}.
-Note that each plaquette of the kagome lattice supports one $A_s$ and two $B_t$ terms.
-Moreover, we will take periodic boundary conditions, giving a toroidal geometry.
-It will be convenient to choose a three-coloring of the kagome lattice, which induces a coloring of each star and triangle term, as shown in Fig.~\ref{fig_overview}; we will refer extensively to this \red{red}-\green{green}-\blue{blue} coloring throughout the paper.
-While the Hamiltonian has been known for some time \cite{yoshida_topological_2016}, below we present simple expressions for the anyon and logical operators which are essential for its experimental realisation and verification.
+Each plaquette of the kagome lattice supports one $A_s$ and two $B_t$ terms.
+It will be convenient to choose a three-coloring of the kagome lattice, inducing a coloring of each star and triangle term cf. Fig.~\ref{fig_overview}; we will refer to this \red{red}-\green{green}-\blue{blue} coloring throughout the paper.
+While the Hamiltonian is known~\cite{yoshida_topological_2016}, we introduce simple expressions for the anyon and logical operators which are essential for its experimental realisation and verification.

 Without the Controlled-$Z$ gates in $A_s$, model \eqref{eq_hamiltonian} constitutes three decoupled toric code Hamiltonians \cite{kitaev_fault-tolerant_2003} associated to (the bonds of) three triangular lattices in red, green and blue (Fig.~\ref{fig_protocol}b).
 The $CZ$ gates couple the toric codes, leading to the $A_s$ generally failing to commute with each other.
 Indeed, stabilizer Hamiltonians cannot support non-Abelian order~\cite{potter_symmetry_2016}.
 Nevertheless, in the subspace where $B_t = 1$, we have $[A_s, A_{s'}]$ = 0 and therefore all ground states fulfill $A_s = B_t = 1$.
 The violation of a star term $A_s=-1$ (triangle $B_t=-1$) signals the presence of an Abelion (a non-Abelion).